misje/dhcpoptinj/README.md

 |    01    |   4    | 46 6A 61 73 ("Fjas") |

-Note that dhcpoptinj does not care about what you write in the option payloads, neither does it check whether your option code exists.
+Note that dhcpoptinj does not care about what you write in the option payloads, nor does it check whether your option code exists.
 It does however forbid you to use the option code 255 (the terminating end option). dhcpoptinj inserts this option as the last option automatically.

 ## Installing